Insights

 A common failure point is trying to comply directly with external standards in their raw form.
 Standards and regulations are useful, but they are not executable on their own.
 They need to be translated into internal obligations that teams can actually follow.

-For example, a requirement for oversight, transparency, or risk management needs to become a workflow with owners, triggers, approvals, exceptions, and reporting.
+For example, a requirement for oversight, transparency, or risk management — whether it originates from the EU AI Act, the OECD AI Principles, internal policy, or customer contract — needs to become a workflow with owners, triggers, approvals, exceptions, and reporting.
 If you cannot explain how a standard maps to a concrete process in procurement, engineering, model operations, or business review, you are not ready to prove compliance.

 This is where enterprise governance programs gain leverage.
 Instead of treating each audit or regulatory request as a new project, they maintain a common control structure that can support multiple obligations.
 One control, if designed well, may satisfy internal policy, customer diligence requests, and multiple external frameworks at once.
 That reduces duplicated effort and improves consistency.